membrane-io/docs/src/content/docs/features/endpoints.md

 To access a program's endpoint URL in your code, call `await nodes.process.endpointUrl`.

-You can also copy a program's endpoint by right clicking on it in the Explorer panel.
+You can also copy a program's endpoint by right clicking on it in the Navigator panel.
 When your program endpoint receives a request it will be logged, so you can inspect it in the Logs panel.

 <video src="/cloud-assets/copy-endpoint.mp4" muted autoplay loop></video>